 If you have any questions or info to give, as always you may leave them in the Comments section below and I’ll get to it ASAP.

 Tres (butterflies) should always be what you upgrade first, upgrade it at least a few times.
 More Tres means more money to buy other upgrades with as well as faster midgame upgrades like speed/power/attack range.
 Only consider other options once they cost more than Tres, and even then Tres can sometimes be better.

-Note there is extreme Ledge Forgiveness in this game; you can jump even after completely leaving a ledge if you time it right.
+Note there is extreme Ledge Forgiveness in The Legend of Dark Witch 2; you can jump even after completely leaving a ledge if you time it right.
 Try jumping just as your sprite starts to dip or, to be more cautious, just as you’ve completely walked off the platform.
 Certain jumps can seem extremely precise without this method.